bbc/audio-orchestration/client-api.md

 Once registered with the Sync Service, your clock object will be updated dynamically by the service.
 The media player needs to be kept synchronised with the clock object.
 You can use the Adaptive Media Playback algorithm to locally sync the media player to the clock.
 This is more suitable for video.
 For audio, a seek might be the best option.

 * An example of a clock object locked to a video element is found in `examples/synchronisedvideo/src/js/VideoClock.js`
-* An implementation of the Adaptive Media Playback algorithm is found in the [Synchronised Video](https://gitlab-ext.irt.de/2-immerse/cloud-sync/blob/master/examples/synchronisedvideo/src/js/VideoSynchroniser.js) example: `examples/synchronisedvideo/src/js/VideoSynchroniser.js`
+* An implementation of the Adaptive Media Playback algorithm is found in the Synchronised Video example app: `examples/synchronisedvideo/src/js/VideoSynchroniser.js`

 ### 2.3 Register the clock with the CloudSynchroniser